Sabeena20/liftoff-assignments/P2-Project_Outline/README.md

 The motivaton for this project came from how I do shopping in the grocery market.I would like to know the product I buy uses the ingredients I eat and it is okay for my diet.
 ### Features
--User will be able to select a diet and view the products.
--Filter results based on price,brand,product type etc.
+-User will be able to select a diet and view the products.-Filter results based on price,brand,product type etc.
 -Global search option to search products in all categories or particular category.

 ### Technologies
--AngularJS
--C#
--MySql database
+-AngularJS,-C#,-MySql database
 -BootStrap

 ### What I'll Have to Learn
-I'll have to learn how to integrate API,create API,designing database.
+I'll have to learn how to integrate API,create API,designing database and how to use third party API.
 ### Project Tracker
 https://trello.com/b/rYPCKg3h/food-finder